Understanding Ship and Debit and Channel Incentive Management.

 The business cycle is a complex landscape—intricate to its core, entrenched with risk, doubt and the very feasible threat of failure.
 But, perhaps there is a way to minimize defeat and maximize progression without losing valuable clients along the way.
 It appears that transparency and a solid channel incentive management process are key components for a long-term partnership.

-Establishing transparency within your B2B hierarchy presents a plethora of opportunity.
+Establishing transparency within your B2B hierarchy presents a plethora of opportunities.
 After all, inside a business are people, and people, like to be treated like…people.

 One of the most effective strategies for developing a consistent ‘business culture’ within your industry is to provide a structured channel incentive program.
 Many, if not all, B2B channel incentive programs lose their intended value for a number of reasons all having to do with channel incentive management, but we won’t bore you with the specifics as to why.